Manifolds with Boundary

 Proof:

-The relation \(\partial M = M \setminus \operatorname{Int} M\) used in part (b) is exactly the disjoint-union decomposition supplied by the invariance theorem; without that theorem, the complement of the interior would not be guaranteed to consist of boundary points, and the closedness of \(\partial M\) would not follow.
+The relation \(\partial M = M \setminus \operatorname{Int} M\) used in part (2) is exactly the disjoint-union decomposition supplied by the invariance theorem.
+Without that theorem, the complement of the interior would not be guaranteed to consist of boundary points, and the closedness of \(\partial M\) would not follow.
 This is the one place in the elementary theory where the deferred topological invariance is genuinely needed.

 Carrying the Topological Properties Across

-The properties established earlier for boundaryless manifolds — the existence of well-behaved bases, local compactness, paracompactness, connectivity — all survive the introduction of a boundary.
-The reason is structural: each of those proofs rested on the local model being Euclidean, and the half-space \(\mathbb{H}^n\) is just as well-behaved a local model as \(\mathbb{R}^n\).
-Wherever a coordinate ball was used, a coordinate half-ball serves the same purpose at boundary points; the arguments are otherwise unchanged.
+The properties established earlier for boundaryless manifolds all survive the introduction of a boundary.
+They include the existence of well-behaved bases, local compactness, paracompactness and connectivity.
+The reason is structural.
+Each of those proofs rested on the local model being Euclidean, and the half-space \(\mathbb{H}^n\) is just as well-behaved a local model as \(\mathbb{R}^n\).
+Wherever a coordinate ball was used, a coordinate half-ball serves the same purpose at boundary points, and the arguments are otherwise unchanged.
 We collect the results for the record.

 Proposition: Topological Properties with Boundary